-Michael Polak ("Star Bear") was on a train heading to what he thought was an everyday diversity event put on by RBC's Global Diversity & Inclusion team last June - until he opened his email.
+Michael Polak, Associate Account Manager and Diversathon participant Michael Polak ("Star Bear") was on a train heading to what he thought was an everyday diversity event put on by RBC's Global Diversity & Inclusion team last June - until he opened his email.
 There was a message from the event organizer assigning him to a team of his colleagues for the event.
 The group's goal?
 To brainstorm with 16 other teams of Indigenous and non-Indigenous employees on fresh ways to inspire more Indigenous talent to choose RBC as their employer of choice.
 At the end of this "Diversathon," judges would select the top three employee ideas for implementation.
 "I never experienced anything like that before," says Polak, an Associate Account Manager in Commercial Banking in Burlington, Ontario.
 "There were some pretty high-level decision makers there."
 Polak, who is part Polish and part Mohawk, grew up off-reserve near Six Nations of the Grand River in southwestern Ontario.
 He came to RBC through the Aboriginal Student Internship Program (ASIP), working summers in customer service at a retail branch while completing his finance degree at St. Mary's University in Halifax.
 Though grateful for the opportunity, he says he felt siloed in retail banking and did not realize for some time that there were other opportunities for him at the bank.
 He eventually ended up in a role more aligned with his passion commercial banking.

-The Diversathon

-During the event, Polak shared this viewpoint to help HR leaders better understand what Indigenous people want and need from a top employer like RBC.
+The Diversathon During the event, Polak shared this viewpoint to help HR leaders better understand what Indigenous people want and need from a top employer like RBC.
 At the end of the day, his team's idea was one of the judge's top picks.
 Angela Harkey, a Commercial Account Manager in Burlington, Ontario also participated in the Diversathon.
 "It definitely pushed me out of my comfort zone," she says.
-"I enjoyed meeting with others and working together to tackle that one problem. how to retain Indigenous talent within RBC."
+"I enjoyed meeting with others and I Commit to asking what reconciliation means to our clients, our team and our leaders in order to better understand the part we can play in supporting our community.
+Heidi Nakka - Winnipeg, Manitoba working together to tackle that one problem. how to retain Indigenous talent within RBC."
 While RBC has come a long way in terms of ensuring First Nations talent has equitable access to opportunity, Angela White, Senior Manager of Diversity and Governance in Toronto, says recent research suggests the bank needs to do more to better understand the unique experiences of Indigenous employees.
 New to the job in 2017, she began to "peel back the layers" of data by designing several opportunities, such as meeting with winning teams from the Diversathon, to harvest employee insight and ways to grow in this area as an organization.
 For White, the Diversathon was an extraordinary example of collaboration and what can happen when you give people a purpose.
 "What stood out for me was the willingness of our employees to come together and collectively realize we don't have all the answers," she says, "but that we can create a forum for meaningful consultation to identify potential solutions."
 Of the top three solutions put forth by teams during the Diversathon, two have now been rolled out.
 The first, an employee-led grassroots social movement called "I Commit," calls on non-Indigenous staff to declare their commitment to undertake an action such as reading a book or attending a ceremony to better understand Indigenous viewpoints.

-Another Diversathon team designed a program to strengthen the professional support system for Indigenous staff and increase cross-cultural awareness, called the to asking what reconciliation means to our clients, our team and our leaders in order to better understand the part we can play in supporting our community.
+Another Diversathon team designed a program to strengthen the professional support system for Indigenous staff and increase cross-cultural awareness, called the

-Heidi Nakka - Winnipeg, Manitoba

-RBC receives the CAMSC Corporation of the Year Award, which recognizes leaders who exemplify the very best in corporate practice in the promotion of supplier diversity.

-RBC invests in northern Saskatchewan communities by appointing a new Vice-President of Commercial Financial Services.

-RBC re-engages Phil Fontaine, former National Chief of the Assembly of First Nations, as Special Advisor for a second three-year term.